FlashWhite/rust-hexdump/README.md

 000002a
 ```

+## Credits
 The functionality of this tool is meant to mimic [`hexdump`](https://www.man7.org/linux/man-pages/man1/hexdump.1.html).
 Hence, many of the options and their explanations are taken directly from the manpage.
+In addition, `examples/bee_movie.txt` is a copy-paste the "Bee Movie (2007)" script.
+All credits go to the screenwriters.